danjamesadams/biographica_test/README.md

 # Biographica interview task

-This repo contains the thought processes, code and output for the Bioinformatician role at Biographica.
+This repo contains the thought processes, code and output for the Bioinformatician interview task at Biographica.

 An initial inspection of the data shows that *assembly_1.prot.fa* contains 108190 sequences and *assembly_2.prot.fa* contains 61153 sequences, meaning that not every sequence in the first file will have a direct map in the second.
 Also